 It’s official!
 Purplepass’ new live-streaming feature has been released.
 What does this mean for you and event promoters using the ticketing software?

 This means that all Purplepass users can now build live stream ticket types and showcase the event directly on their website.
 Say goodbye to third parties, redirects and any extra accounts needed for accessing streams.

 To the customer, there is no difference between purchasing live stream tickets versus regular ones.
 However, the process comes with a few extra steps for the event planner when creating the new ticket type.
 Don't worry, it only takes a few minutes.

 Streaming the virtual event: Promoters will upload the player embed code.
 They can add a website URL (optional) if they want people to go to their page to view the stream.

-- Website URL: The website URL is required for live streaming the event if using the widget and embedding it directly on to your page or website.
+- Website URL: The website URL is required for live-streaming the event if using the widget and embedding it directly onto your page or website.
 It is only needed if you are using the widget.
-The URL will be used for the shortcut “Play” buttons that are generated and sent in the confirmation email upon a purchase.
+The URL will be used for the shortcut “Play” buttons that are generated and sent in the confirmation email upon purchase.
 If you choose not to use the widget or do not enter the URL where the widget is installed, the system with default to the Purplepass live stream page (Purplepass.com/Live).
 If not using the widget, leave this field blank.

 Step 2: Creating the live stream widget

 The live stream widget is the portal to your virtual event, giving guests the ability to access the stream directly on your website.
 The installation process is simple and just like Purplepass ticket widget setup.